lieuranjan/spark-fixedwidth/README.md

-# spark-positional
+# spark-fixedwidth
-Spark relation for positional file parsing
+Spark relation for positional/fixedwidth file parsing

-Note: Most of the code are copied from Spark CSV parser
+Note: Most of the codes are copied from Spark CSV parser

 ## Features